dpedu/pyircbot/docs/api/modules/stockplay.rst

 .. cmdoption:: .buy <amount> <symbol>

-    Buy some number of the specified stock symbol such as ".buy 10 amd"
+    Buy some number of the specified symbol such as ".buy 10 amd"

 .. cmdoption:: .sell <amount> <symbol>

     Sell similar to .buy

-.. cmdoption:: .bal

-    Show a summary report on the value of the player's cash + stock holdings

-.. cmdoption:: .cash

-    Show the player's cash balance

-.. cmdoption:: .port
+.. cmdoption:: .port [<player>] [<full>]

-    Get a report on the player's portfolio.
-Value based on stocks may be delayed based on the *rcachesecs* config setting.
+    Get a report on the calling player's portfolio.
+Another player's name can be passed as an argument to retrieve information about a player other than the calling player.
+Finally, the 'full' argument can be added to retrieve a full listing of the player's holdings.
+Per the above, values based on symbol prices may be delayed based on the *rcachesecs* config setting.

 Config